fattyageboy/berthcare/project-documentation/architecture-output.md

 7. If no answer:
    - SMS sent to Mike with text version
    - Backup coordinator called after 5 minutes
-   - Nurse notified of escalation
+   - caregiver notified of escalation
 8. Call outcome logged for audit
 9. Care plan updated with resolution
 ```